 Among all 50 U.S. states, North Carolina received the sixth highest amount of funding from the National Institute of Health in 2013.
-Click here to learn more about North Carolina and the Gillings School of Global Public Health’s research accomplishments.
+Learn more about North Carolina and the Gillings School of Global Public Health’s research accomplishments (PDF).

 The Research and Innovation Solutions group, in collaboration with other School and University units, offers a variety of resources and services to facilitate research for the School’s researchers.
-Here, we provide an overview of the many resources and services available.
-If you have any questions, contact Research and Innovation Solutions at 919.966.0123.
+If you have any questions, contact Research and Innovation Solutions at (919) 966-0123.

-Announcing Dennis and Mireille Gillings Global Public Health Fellowships.
+The Dennis and Mireille Gillings Global Public Health Fellowships are now available.
 In collaboration with the Institut Pasteur, this program funds up to two post-doctoral fellowships for UNC school of public health students or recent graduates in epidemiology, biostatistics, public health surveillance, and global health.
-See Application and requirements.
-Application deadline is September 26, 2014.
+See application and requirements for more details.
+Application deadline is Sept.
+26, 2014.

 The University Research Council (URC) is currently offering two grant types, Research and Publication.
-The deadline for the 2014 fall term will be 5:00PM on Monday, October 13, 2014.
-Awards for research proposals are up to $7,500 and for publication proposals are up to $5,000 and can be used over a two year period.
-For more information, refer to the URC website http://research.unc.edu/offices/vice-chancellor/programs-projects-services/.
+The deadline for the 2014 fall term will be 5 p.m. on Monday, Oct.
+13, 2014.
+Awards for research proposals are up to $7,500 and for publication proposals are up to $5,000 and can be used over a two-year period.
+For more information, refer to the URC website: http://research.unc.edu/offices/vice-chancellor/programs-projects-services/

 Solicitation now open!